-If your LinkedIn profile is not attracting the attention of the right people, you need to do something about it, if you don't you are just wasting your time on LinkedIn.
+If your LinkedIn profile is not attracting the attention of the right people, you need to fix it.
+If you don't you are wasting your time on LinkedIn.

 How to see who's viewed your LinkedIn profile

-Accessing the Who Viewed My Profile section of LinkedIn is simple, to access it from your desktop, simply navigate to the left hand side of the LinkedIn home page and click on the 'Who Viewed Your Profile' link that appears directly below your LinkedIn profile picture.
+To access this feature from desktop, navigate to the left side of the home page and click on the 'Who Viewed Your Profile' link.
+You'll find it below your LinkedIn profile picture.